olimorris/tmux-pomodoro-plus/README.md

 - `<tmux-prefix> C-p` to open the pomodoro timer menu
 - `<tmux-prefix> M-p` to set a custom pomodoro timer

-It's also possible to bind start and cancel to the same key.
+The pomodoro timer menu and custom pomodoro input are always `<ctrl>/<alt> + [your start pomodoro key]`.

-> :bangbang: The pomodoro timer menu and custom pomodoro input are always `<ctrl>/<alt> + [your start pomodoro key]`
+> :bangbang: It's also possible to bind start and cancel to the same key.

 ### Status bar